harrisk8/Banter/README.md

 **I want to emphasize I built this project before I studied data structures/algorithms and higher-level CS topics in depth.
 Looking back, there's so much in this codebase I would do differently, knowing what I know now.**

 The platform was built via Swift, Storyboard/SwiftUI, and Firebase.
+There was a little JavaScript (Firebase Functions) and Ruby (CocoaPods).

 **Banter had made it to final beta testing when, due to competitve pressures and lack of capital, the project was scrapped.**